excellalabs/docker-workshop-1/README.md

     - [Install & set up for Mac](https://store.docker.com/editions/community/docker-ce-desktop-mac?tab=description)

-1. On Windows, you will have to share your drive.
+1. **On Windows only**, you will have to share your drive.
 You can do this by:

     - Right-clicking the docker tray icon
     - Selecting `Settings...`